 Projects and Clients

-MCL, with its associates and partner firm, has experience in 60 countries with over 50 clients.
-Together, we have over 70 years of relevant experience.
+MCL, with its associates and partner firm, has experience in over 60 countries with over 50 clients.
 Below are a few examples of recent assignments.

 Team Leader for the MDF Independent Advisory Group

 Fiji, Timor Leste, Pakistan, Sri Lanka, Papua New Guinea

 Australian Department of Foreign Affairs and Trade, Cardno, 2011-2018